not part of the ongoing series, but you can almost pretend it is. This sentence and the one before it are not a puzzle.

 (This is not to say that anagramming never appears in good puzzles.
 But when it does the number of letters is usually not too large; there is usually confirmation, e.g. you’re also provided with the definition of the anagram, or the results of anagramming might all be words in the same category; and it’s rarely the final step.)

-Some examples of ways orderings might be clued: if you have six answers that start with six distinct consecutive letters of the alphabet (most often A to F, but other runs of letters are possible, e.g. if the puzzle doesn’t work with words starting with A for some reason), then you should probably put those answers in that alphabetical order, as well as potentially other things associated with those answers.
+Many orderings arise naturally from the subject matter of the puzzle: for example, if the puzzle is about a particular book series and each clue is associated with one book, you might want to sort the clues by the order the associated books appear in the series.
+Orderings might also be clued with patterns in the answers or in associated information: if you have six answers that start with six distinct consecutive letters of the alphabet (most often A to F, but other runs of letters are possible, e.g. if the puzzle doesn’t work with words starting with A for some reason), then you should probably put those answers in that alphabetical order, as well as potentially other things associated with those answers.
 Another common ordering is if things have distinct lengths that are consecutive integers: e.g. if exactly one answer has 5 letters, exactly one has 6 letters, exactly one has 7 letters, and so on.
+(Note that if there isn’t a pattern like this, you usually won’t want to sort alphabetically or increasing by length, and should likely look for orderings related to the subject matter or orderable patterns in information you haven’t found yet.
+And remember, this is all assuming you do want to find a new ordering, which is not the case in every puzzle.)

 Note also that when answers are in alphabetical order, it can help you confirm if they are right.
 So if you have a list of, say, 50 clues and you have answers for all of them that are almost in alphabetical order, the answers that aren’t in order might be wrong.